mmbaguette/HERO/README.md

 ### Background

-This project was developed in a team of five students for an engineering design course project.
+This project was developed in a team of five students for an engineering design course at Western University.

 **Engineering problem:** How can we keep transportation running in a flood or forest fire?